FIREFIGHT-RELOADED/FIREFIGHT-RELOADED-src-sdk-2013/README.md

 ## Compiling

 ### WINDOWS:

-You must have Visual Studio 2013 Build Tools installed alongside a compatible IDE (Visual Studio 2013 and above).\
+To be able to build PoneDM you will need to download:
+* Visual Studio 2013 or later
+* C++ Build Tools for Visual Studio 2013 (Not required if you already have Visual Studio 2013)
+* Multibyte MFC Library for Visual Studio 2013

-Read this for more details: https://developer.valvesoftware.com/wiki/Source_SDK_2013#Source_SDK_2013_on_Windows \
+Read this for more details: https://developer.valvesoftware.com/wiki/Source_SDK_2013#Source_SDK_2013_on_Windows

+You must also run this command in your CMD with administrator privileges in order to get VPC to build a project:
+* REG ADD "HKLM\SOFTWARE\WOW6432Node\Microsoft\VisualStudio\10.0\Projects\{8BC9CEB8-8B4A-11D0-8D11-00A0C91BC942}" /v DefaultProjectExtension /t REG_SZ /d vcproj /f

 Note that the Microsoft Speech API is only required for certain SDK tools.

-Creating a solution is as simple as running sp/src/createfirefightreloadedproject.bat, then opening up the solution in Visual Studio.
+Creating a solution is as simple as running sp/src/creategameprojects.bat, then opening up the solution in Visual Studio.

 ### LINUX:
 Read this first to install the steam runtime and other necessary components.\